 The person represented by this persona is generally just fine.
 The purpose of a personal emergency response system for this persona is really in case adverse events (falls, stroke, heart attack) happen.
 For this persona, a big function of these systems is to alleviate the anxieties of the friends and family — who worry about the senior, and what happens to that person in between visits and phone calls.
 Also, often people with this persona will start to get a little nervous about “what would happen if …”, and then an emergency response system might be a useful solution to reduce those worries.

-Often, someone with this persona will care more about the aesthetics of the product than might someone with one of the more at risk personas.
-It will be especially important to think about a system that the person is actually likely to wear.
+Often, someone with this persona will care more about the aesthetics of a product than might someone with one of the more at risk personas.

-Persona 2: “Slow Go”.
+“Slow Go”.
 Needs some oversight to keep safe.
+(Persona B)

 This is the person who is noticeably starting to slow down.
 Perhaps they have some early signs of cognitive decline, such as memory lapses.
 Or perhaps they are physically frail and need a walker to get around.
 Or have become prone to tripping.